athaqilmakarim/os212/tips.md

 #### 6. Read books as much as you can.
 In this modern era, book provided everywhere online, do tips number 2, and read the book !

+#### 7. Do it while you can.
+I did this assignment when I was in the campus, as long as you time don't forget to do your tasks !